 The discovery plan shall be filed with the Court at least three calendar days before the Rule 16 scheduling conference.
-Although the Court does not require that this plan be in any particular format, the sample plan outlined in "Attachment A" is sufficient and should adhere to Civil Local Rule 5.1.
+Although the Court does not require that this plan be in any particular format, the sample plan set forth in "Attachment A" is sufficient.